Bania (Newar caste)

 Newari Banias (Devanagari: बनिया) are a Bania caste from the Newar community of the Kathmandu Valley in Nepal.
-The name Bania is derived from the Sanskrit word vanijya (merchant); by preference, Bania (caste).
+The name Bania is derived from the Sanskrit word vaṇij (merchant); by preference, Bania (caste).

 Banias belong to the Urāy group which includes Tuladhar, Kansakar, Tamrakar, Sthapit, Sindurakar, Selalik and other castes.
 They speak Nepal Bhasa as a mother tongue and follow Newar Buddhism.

 Traditional occupation

 Banias are traditionally herbalists and wholesalers of raw materials for Newar, Tibetan and Āyurvedic traditional medicines.
 Traditional Bania neighborhoods in Kathmandu are Itum Bahal, Bania Chuka and Jhwabahal where the streets are lined with herbal shops.

 Cultural life

 Banias participate in the performance of Gunla Bajan religious music.
 Samyak is the greatest Newar Buddhist festival held every 12 years in Kathmandu where statues of Dipankara Buddha are displayed.
 During this festival, each Urāy caste has been assigned a duty from ancient times, and Banias have the task of preparing and serving "sākhahti", a soft drink made by mixing brown sugar and water.